vamsidarion/NLP-manual/README.md

-Absolutely!
-Below is a **professional and complete `README.md`** file that you can use for your **NLP Lab Manual** containing **15 experiments**.

-This `README` is written in **Markdown** format, suitable for GitHub, GitLab, or any documentation system.
-It includes:

-✅ A project title and description
-✅ Table of Contents
-✅ Installation instructions
-✅ How to run the labs
-✅ Lab list with objectives
-✅ Optional enhancements
-✅ License and contact info

----

 # 🧠 NLP Lab Manual: 15 Experiments

 A complete **Natural Language Processing (NLP)** lab manual containing **15 hands-on experiments** to understand and implement various NLP tasks using **Python**, **NLTK**, and **spaCy**.